Actuation Consulting, the World's Leading Product Management Consulting and Training Organization

 What is a Positioning Statement?

-In 2016, Agile, Business Analysis, Innovation, Marketing, positioning statement, Product Management, Product Management Toolkit, Product Marketing, Product Owner, Project Management, Take Charge Product Management, User Experience by [email protected]Leave a Comment
+In 2016, Agile, Business Analysis, Innovation, Marketing, positioning statement, Product Management, Product Management Toolkit, Product Marketing, Product Owner, Project Management, Take Charge Product Management, User Experience by [email protected]

-An effective positioning statement integrates the overarching value proposition and the actual positioning of the product into a high level set of statements the summarize the overall solution.
+An effective positioning statement integrates the overarching value proposition and the actual positioning of the product into a high-level set of statements that summarize the overall solution.
 Positioning statements are often called an “elevator pitch” which alludes to the fact that this summary statement needs to be quick to convey and to the point.

 The Most Common Positioning Statement Format